mwong126/DE-CardShufflerProject/README.md

 ## **Wiring:**

 For the wiring, dupont connecters were used to easily connect the RaspberryPi to the motor drivers and the power supply to the motors.
 I connected triplets of GPIO pins from the Raspberry Pi to the motor driver and used the 5V Rpi supply and an external 12 v power supply to provide the power to the motor driver and motors.
 ## **User Guide:**

+This device is currently run through a program on the Raspberry Pi.
+I have not yet made the code start on the push of a button so the code currently functions when the code is started in the terminal with Motor_code.py.
+Furthermore, the user places the deck of cards in the area in the top of the base chassis and then starts the program, this starts the motors and leads to them being shuffled.

 ## **Code:**

 The code for the motors was rather simple due to finding a great video online explaining the code for this motor driver and I expanded on it further by importing wait commands through time.sleep(x) and figured out how I was going to alternate the motors to achieve the desired result of sending the cards to various sides.